Table of contents

 SHOES OR BOOTS

 The trails in Patagonia are well-maintained and well-traveled, though at times you’ll encounter rocky and rooted trail.
 Unless you’re hiking in winter or have ankle issues, most people will be just fine hiking in trail runners.
 We hiked in Saucony Peregrine 8’s in the Torres del Paine and Fitz Roy regions and we’d make the same choice again.
 Here’s why we prefer to hike in trail running shoes: 5 Reasons to Ditch Your Hiking Boots.
 If you prefer boots (or plan to encounter lots of snow), make sure they’re lightweight and break them in before your trip.
-For more recommendations on hiking footwear, check out our Best Hiking Shoes and Boots list.
+For more recommendations on hiking footwear, check out our lists of the Best Hiking Shoes for Men & Best Hiking Shoes for Women.

 STOVE